sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/go.md

 For example, changing the first number to `21`, the second to `20`, and the third to `40` would configure the search to return records 21 to 40 and then stop.

-### Transforms
+### Transform

-Transforms refer to configurable objects you can use to manipulate data without using code.
-The SDK includes all the transforms SailPoint has created.
-To learn more about the transforms that are available, refer to [Operations](https://developer.sailpoint.com/idn/docs/transforms/operations).
-To learn more about transforms and how to write your own, refer to [Transforms](https://developer.sailpoint.com/idn/docs/transforms)

-To try using the IDN [transform functionality](https://developer.sailpoint.com/idn/api/v3/transforms), copy this code into your "sdk.go" file:
+To start using the SDK to create, manage, and delete transforms, you can copy this example into your "sdk.go" file:

 ```go
 func getTransformResults(ctx context.Context, apiClient *sailpoint.APIClient) {